Chernivtsi University: Campuses and buildings

 Yuriy Fedkovych Chernivtsi National University consists of 17 buildings having a total of 105 units.
 The total area is 110,800 square meters, including training buildings of 66 square meters.

 The architectural ensemble of the main campus of the university, the Residence of Bukovinian and Dalmatian Metropolitans, is included on the list of UNESCO World Heritage Sites.

+The university operates Chernivtsi Botanical Garden, which features over a thousand different spices and an arboretum located on the territory of the main campus.